-For patients with lower NEWS2 scores, health professionals outside hospital should consider whether the patient can safely be cared for in the community or requires hospital assessment (with appropriate documentation of the decision and safety netting if the patient is to be managed in the community).
-It should also be considered, including for example with review of an Advanced Care Plan or in discussion with the patient or their family whether hospital assessment is right and appropriate for an individual patient.
+According to NICE, the presence of a single Amber Flag should prompt the health professional to consider action.
+Health professionals outside hospital should consider whether the patient can safely be cared for in the community or requires hospital assessment (with appropriate documentation of the decision and safety netting if the patient is to be managed in the community).